-You can have the Lumberyard cut your wood to specific sizes or if you have a table saw you can rip the board yourself.
-Next, stain the boards to your desired color and use two to three coats of sealant to protect the boards.
+You can have the Lumberyard cut your wood to specific sizes or if you have a table saw you can rip the boards yourself.
+Next, stain the wooden boards to your desired color and use two to three coats of sealant to protect the boards.
 Read the instructions completely and allow the correct dry time for each coat of stain and sealant.
-This project took me several days to complete.
-I used Minwax wood finish penetrating stain Early American number 230 and only used one coat.
-I wanted to match the beams on the ceiling so one coat was sufficient.
+This project took me several days to complete so you can’t rush it.
+I used Minwax wood finish penetrating stain Early American number 230 and only used one coat as I wanted to match the wood to the ceiling beams so one coat was sufficient.
 I waited 24 hours before sanding the boards and applying my first coat of Minwax polycrylic protective finish in clear satin.
-I wanted a more Matte look on the shelves instead of a high-gloss, so I went with a polycrylic instead of a polyurethane.
+Because I wanted a more Matte look on the shelves instead of a high-gloss, so I went with a polycrylic instead of a polyurethane.
 I then waited another two hours before sanding again and applying the second coat of polycrylic.
 Then I allowed 24 hours to dry before we hung the shelves.

-Be sure to measure your shelves and draw markers on the wall before hanging.
-Next, my husband mounted the brackets to the boards and we measured out where we wanted the shelves to hang.
+Be sure to measure your DIY farmhouse shelves and draw markers on the wall before hanging.
+Next, my husband mounted the metal brackets to the boards and we measured out where we wanted the shelves to hang.

-Then, we screwed the brackets to the wall and Wala… It’s that easy!
-Next, I used some of the dishes I already had and went shopping for some other pieces to complete this look.
+Then, we screwed the brackets to the wall and Voila!… It’s that easy!
+Next, I used some of the dishes I already had and went shopping for some other decor pieces to complete this farmhouse look.

-Below I have listed the links to the new pieces that I purchased and where you can buy them!
-Good luck and I hope you enjoyed this DIY project!
+Below I have listed the links to the new decor items that I purchased and where you can buy them!
+Good luck and I hope you enjoyed this rustic DIY shelf project!